wdawson/okta.github.io/_source/_posts/2018-12-27-build-a-basic-android-app-with-xamarin-and-visual-studio.md

 <string name="welcome_message_format">Hi, %1$s!</string>
 ```

 Not only have I declared a string for the 'Sign In' button here, but I've also added above a string for a welcome message to the user once they have signed in.
-The equivalent to the C# code of `this string would be `“Hi, {0}!”`, where the placeholder is of type string.
+The equivalent to the C# code of `this string would be `"Hi, {0}!"`, where the placeholder is of type string.

 Note with all updates to these Resources-based files, the Resource.designer.cs class will automatically be regenerated with new IDs for each object you've created, that can be referenced within your code.
 If this isn't working for a particular file then select it in Solution Explorer and look at the Properties window.
 Make sure the `CustomTool` property is set to the value `MSBuild:UpdateGeneratedFiles`, as this is likely missing and preventing the designer file from recognising it as a resource.